-Written & directed by Damien Chazelle with obvious affection for the setting and the musical genre, a sure eye for capturing visuals and a deft hand with guiding his actors to deliver a win.
+Written & directed by Damien Chazelle with obvious affection for its setting and the musical genre, a sure eye for capturing visuals and a deft hand for guiding his actors to deliver a win.
 Luckily, he cast as his leads two of the most appealing people around, Emma Stone and Ryan Gosling, playing struggling artists (actress and musician), doggedly flailing in the vast swirl of Los Angeles talent pool, a vortex of allure that flushes most of its cast of zillions down the drain like so much debris.
-But—what if– you can just hold on…and… make it?
+But—what if–-you can just hold on…and… make it?

 “They worship everything and they value nothing.”

 In just the right amounts, there’s humor, sweetness and pain (the splendidly written and performed dinner-argument scene is too close to home): it all works.
 Wildly praised, which of course generated a measure of “what’s the big deal?” kickback with the second wave of audiences, and come awards time, the drums of p.c. began pounding insistently vis a vis the ‘underdog’ Moonlight.
 One persons escapism is another’s relevance: for those famished for a little grace from a ceaseless cinematic diet of blockbusting mayhem, coarse infantilism and guilt-tripping social agenda tracts, this ode to the value of beauty and the dignity of spirit is as nourishing as a day at the beach.